MATH36022 Online Resources (2017)

-See how this course fits into the Numerical Analysis Undergraduate Study Pathway.
+See the course syllabus and see how this course fits in the Numerical Analysis Pathway.

 Lecturer: Dr. Catherine Powell

 Students will be required to use MATLAB occasionally and should know how to set up vectors, perform mathematical operations on vectors, write simple programmes and plot functions.
+If you are not confident with MATLAB don't panic.
 Demos will be given in examples classes throughout the term and examples given on handouts.
 Useful MATLAB resources and tutorials can be found on the web, including, HERE.
 An extensive range of MATLAB manuals are also available at the library.

 Occasionally, we will need results from analysis from earlier courses.
 These results are summarised in the above document.
-Students are expected to know these results and should be prepared to use them wherever necessary.
+Students are expected to know these results and should be prepared to use them during the course wherever necessary.

 Approximation of functions

 Summary of approximation theory notes .
 (University log in required).

 Summary of quadrature notes .
 (University log in required).